Western Athletic Conference

 1980 1981 1982 - 1994

-November 17, 2007 1995 - 2007 October 31, 2009
+November 17, 2007 1995 - 2007;

-The first two photographs show a helmet design which was used early during the 1965 season.
+The first two photographs show a helmet design which was used during the early portions of the 1965 season.
 The unusual decal apparently represents a "horn" or "wing" or hybrid thereof, as suggested by the fact that the cartoon logo on the "1971-1975" helmet depicts a bearded "vandal" wearing a helmet with horns that look like a bird's wings.
 The "horn" orientation is visible in the first photo, while some of the "feather" detail may be seen in the second photograph.
 These decals were apparently gold in color, and are identifiable in photographs from the games against Washington State, San Jose State, Utah State, and Oregon.

-*1 This design was worn during a home game against Lousiana Tech in 2009.
+*2 This design was worn during a home game against Lousiana Tech in 2009.

 LOUISIANA TECH